Support at school for children with epilepsy

 If your child has an epilepsy specialist nurse involved in their care, they may be able to visit the school to provide training.
 Or the school may be able to arrange it through the school nurse service, local community nursing team or a private training provider.

 The school should store your child’s emergency medicine in a secure place that is easily accessible in an emergency.
-If your child is responsible enough it may be appropriate for them to carry their own emergency medicine, so it’s always with them.
+Sometimes older children are allowed to carry their own emergency medicine, so it’s always with them.
+Each school will have their own policy about this and it will need to be recorded in their IHP.

 • Will my child be able to take part in school activities?

 Your child should be allowed to take part in all school trips and activities, including those with overnight stays.
-The school should not prevent them from taking part in any activities, unless their doctor says it would be unsafe for them, and there is no way of making it safe.
+The school should not stop them from taking part in any activities, unless their doctor says it would be unsafe, and there is no way of making it safe.

 Most children with epilepsy are likely to be classed as disabled under the equality laws in the UK.
-This means it’s unlawful for a school to treat them less well than non-disabled children.
-If a school denies your child access to a school activity because of their epilepsy, this could be disability discrimination.
+This means it’s against the law for a school to treat them less well than non-disabled children, unless there is a good reason.
+If a school says that your child can’t take part in an activity because of their epilepsy, this could be disability discrimination.

 • What can I do to help the school support my child?